oceanvince/mangxia/README.md

 # Mangxia

-This is a heart diseas medication tracker app.
+This is a heart disease medication tracker app.